jimdigriz/cv/src/40-employment.md

             **Head of Infrastructure**

-            Heading teams of between three and ten as well as hiring and training
+            Ran teams of between three and ten as well as hiring and training

-            Ran a $500k annual budget
+            Worked with a $500k annual budget

             Reduced development cycles from weeks to hours